Numigi/odoo-base-addons/base_extended_security/README.rst

 Known Limitations
 -----------------
-This module does not allow do set any kind if access rule through the web interface.
+This module does not allow do define access rules through the web interface.
+The access rules must be coded in modules.

 Contributors
 ------------